sap-tutorials/sap-build-apps/tutorials/build-apps-workflow-trigger/build-apps-workflow-trigger.md

 ## Prerequisites
 - You have set up SAP Build App and have entered the lobby.
-- You have set up SAP Process Automation, created a service key, and created a destination to call the SAP Build process Automation APIs.
+- You have set up SAP Process Automation, created a service key, and created a destination to call the SAP Build Process Automation APIs.
 - You have created a workflow in SAP Build Process Automation and have the `definitionId` for the workflow.